-Even in a container like WaterBricks, you should still rotate your emergency water every 1 year or so.
-However, if you sterilize the WaterBricks before filling with water and add some water preserver, you can go 5+ years without having to rotate.
+Even in a container like WaterBricks, you should rotate your emergency water every 1 year or so.
+However, if you sterilize the WaterBricks before filling them with water and add some water preserver, you can go 5+ years without rotating.

 The Bottom Line?

 I love the design and durability of WaterBricks.
 I just wish they didn’t cost so much!
-However, when you consider that most cheap water containers will spring leaks within a few years, the investment does pay off.
+However, the investment does pay off when you consider that most cheap water containers will spring leaks within a few years.

-If you just want to build up a basic stockpile of emergency water and don’t want to worry about rotating, then I’d go ahead and buy WaterBricks.
+If you want to build up a basic stockpile of emergency water and don’t want to worry about rotating, I’d buy WaterBricks.